Visualization is an ability that we all have, learn here how to use it in your photography.

 Visualization is in a way a raw ingredient, and what you do next is entirely up to you.
 It’s your photograph!

-I however, am a digital photographer and I mostly use Photoshop with Nik Software plugins, and so that is the technical process that I understand, and am tuned into.
+I however, am a digital photographer and I mostly use Photoshop or Lightroom, and so that is the technical process that I understand, and am tuned into.

 You will have your own processes that you are tuned into.